Recruitment is not something that you can do with 50% effort – you need to get it right, otherwise, you’ll end up with a team filled with bad hires.

 - Company pension: As we work through the years, we all want to ensure that we’ll be protected later in life – so a good pension will make them feel valued.

-- Flexible work hours: 83% of people state flexibility as an “important factor” when applying for a new role and 70% of managers report an improvement in productivity after a shift to flexi-working.
+- Flexible work hours: 83% of people state flexibility as an “important factor” when applying for a new role and 70% of managers report an improvement in productivity after a shift to flexible working.

-- Subsidised cafe and healthy food: Having an area where staff can interact (such as a cafe) can lead to an increase in a morale and healthy options enforce the idea that the workforce is looked after and treated well.
+- Subsidized cafe and healthy food: Having an area where staff can interact (such as a cafe) can lead to an increase in morale and healthy options enforce the idea that the workforce is looked after and treated well.